-But it’s important to remember that, in a way, plaintiffs’ law firms are the ones calling the shots because they’re the ones deciding who to send demand letters to.
+But it’s important to remember that, in a way, plaintiffs’ law firms are the ones dictating enforcement because they’re the ones deciding who to send demand letters to.

-And, since you’re highly unlikely to get in a technical legal battle with clients, the practical result is if you have a website, it’s best to make it accessible.
+And, since you’re highly unlikely to get in a technical legal battle in court, the practical result is if you have a website, it’s best to make it accessible.

-If you write a gardening blog on Tumblr where you pontificate whether you’re planting daffodils in your backyard for 2020, there’s a 99.9999% chance you’re just not going to be special enough to merit the time and attention of a plaintiffs’ law firm.
+If you write a gardening blog on Tumblr where you pontificate whether you’re planting daffodils in your backyard, there’s a 99.9999% chance you won’t merit the time and attention of a plaintiffs’ law firm.

-But the more commercial in nature your website is, the more you become open season for serial web accessibility plaintiffs.
+But the more commercial in nature your website is, the more you become a target for serial plaintiffs.

-If your website is connected to a physical location, there’s a strong chance you’re in the web accessibility lawsuit pool.
+If your website is connected to a physical location, there’s a very strong chance the ADA would be interpreted to apply to you.

 You originally wondered whether your website needs to be ADA compliant, but the better question is how likely are you to receive a demand letter?

-Again, if you have a physical location (e.g., restaurant, hotel, bank, gym, museum, etc.) done deal.
-You need to have an accessible web presence.
+Again, if you have a physical location (e.g., restaurant, hotel, bank, gym, museum, etc.), you need to have an accessible web presence.

-If your website consists of commercial activity; if you’re selling products or services or financial transactions are taking place on your website, then you better make sure your website is accessible.
+If your website consists of commercial activity; if you’re selling products or services or financial transactions are taking place on your website, then a strong argument can be made that your website must be accessible.